 Academy at the Lakes was founded in 1992 as a co-educational, non-denominational college-preparatory independent school.
 The school graduated its first class of seniors in 2002, and now has more than 240 alumni.

-Academy serves approximately 430 students in PreK3 through grade 12 and is divided into three divisions: Lower Division, Middle Division, and Upper Division, each with individual directors.
+Academy serves approximately 430 students in PreK3 through grade 12 in three divisions: Lower Division, Middle Division, and Upper Division, each with individual directors.

-To receive a diploma, Academy students must earn 24 credits, including 4 in English, 4 in Mathematics, three in Science, 3 in History, 3 in Foreign Language, one in the Arts, one in Physical Education, .5 in Personal Finance and 4.5 in elective areas, which most often include History, Mathematics, Science, and the Arts.
+To receive a diploma, Academy students must earn 24 credits, including 4 in English, 4 in Mathematics, 3 in Science, 3 in History, 3 in Foreign Language, 1 in the Arts, 1 in Physical Education, .5 in Personal Finance and 4.5 in elective areas, which most often include History, Mathematics, Science, and the Arts.
 Academy offers 11 Advanced Placement courses in English, Science, Mathematics, History, Foreign Language, Computer Science and Studio Art and 19 Honors level courses